Learner Rider Permit ?- What’s Next?

 HOW TO DEVELOP AS A LEARNER RIDER

-If you have recently gained your motorcycle learner permit it is really important that you continue to develop your skills as a rider.
-As you do this your aim is to develop your practical control skills and your defensive Roadcraft Skills.
+If you have recently gained your motorcycle learner permit it is really important you continue to develop your skills as a rider.
+With experience continue to develop your practical control skills and your defensive Roadcraft Skills.

 So, as a new rider please consider some of these tips: